 Once the deadline for placing bids on Home Choice advertised properties has passed, the Housing Register Team will check applicant's qualification for the type of properties applied for.
 The top applicant (with the longest priority date order) will be contacted, usually by Thursday lunchtime, and asked to provide the information listed below to the Housing Register Team.
-Failure to provide this information within two working days of the request will result in the applicant being bypassed and the next applicant will be considered.
+Failure to respond to contact offering a property and or provide this information within two working days of the request will result in the applicant being bypassed and the next applicant will be considered.